Remanufactured Sucker Rods

 While TRC was founded to inspect sucker rods, our continual innovations over the years, have led to our ability to remanufacture sucker rods.

 Anyone can purchase and use shot peening equipment.
-However, the “Recipe” is critical to achieving predictable and consistent beneficial results.
-Through today, TRC’s Recipe has continually evolved since 1974 when our founder invented the sucker rod inspection process.
-In 2016, we achieved a new milestone, whereby our processes demonstrated in tests the repeated ability to increase a used sucker rod’s fatigue life to a level exceeding the fatigue life of newly manufactured sucker rods.
-The test results showed that, on average, a used sucker rod processed by TRC had a 50% increased fatigue life versus a new sucker rod that was shot peened by the original manufacturer.
+However, the “recipe” is the critical element to achieve predictable and consistent, beneficial results.
+Through today, TRC’s recipe has continually evolved since 1974 when our founder invented the sucker rod inspection process.
+In 2016, we achieved a new milestone whereby our processes demonstrated in tests the repeated ability to increase a used sucker rod’s fatigue life to a level exceeding the fatigue life of newly manufactured sucker rods.
+These test results showed that, on average, a used sucker rod processed by TRC had a 50% increased fatigue life versus a new sucker rod that was shot peened by the original manufacturer!

 TRC’s processes restore your sucker rods to a level that exceeds the Original Equipment Manufacturer’s performance specifications.
 And, they carry a 30-month warranty, exceeding the OEM’s original warranty.